brandons209/Red-bot-Cogs/README.md

 #### ReactPoll
-Modifed from [flapjax](https://github.com/flapjax/FlapJack-Cogs).
+Modified from [flapjax](https://github.com/flapjax/FlapJack-Cogs).
 Uses base of v2 version ported to v3, with the added functionality of watching reactions on polls to enforce one vote per user and no custom reactions adding.
-Also supports saving polls to disk incase bot shutdowns during poll.
+Also supports saving polls to disk in case bot shutdowns during poll and resumes them on boot.

+#### Role Management
+Modified from [Sinbad](https://github.com/mikeshardmind/SinbadCogs).
+Adds in subscription based roles which renew every customized interval.
+Also allows settings messages through DM to users who obtain a specific role (such as role info).
+Renames srole to selfrole and removes Red's default selfrole, and makes listing roles a bit prettier.

 #### Roleplay
 Assorted roleplay commands.
 Uses ASCII art.
 **Features:**
 - Improved hug, don't need to @ a user nor use quotes if their name has spaces.
-- Slap.
+- Slap users, with customizeable slaps.
-- IQ test.
+- IQ test, with customizeable messages.
 - Army (for [Champions of Equestria use only](http://discord.championsofequestria.town))
 - Boop.
 - Bap.
-- Improved Flip.
+- Improved Flip don't need to @ a user nor use quotes if their name has spaces.

 #### Welcome
 Modified from [tmerc](https://github.com/tmercswims/tmerc-cogs), adding a nicely formatted role list as an option for messages.
 Feature submitted to tmerc.
+- Also adds integration with my activitylog cog, allowing posting of user stats in welcome messages.
+(Such as leaving and wanting to know how active a person was when they leave.)